 Uniform and stringent information/data security requirements may not be a feasible approach.
-In order to make branchless banking concept more successful by FI and consumers, a flexible approach has been adopted that is based on financial exposure of consumer.
+Hence, in order to make branchless banking concept more successful by FI and consumers, a flexible approach has been adopted that is based on financial exposure of consumer.
 This is based on risk-based customer due diligence concept.
 Similarly, data security requirements are also linked with the account levels of a consumer.
-Below is the table which tabulates minimum standards for data security using different channels of cellular mobile communication system like Short Message Service (SMS), Unstructured Supplementary Service Data (USSD), Wireless Application Protocol (WAP) and SIM Application Toolkit (SAT).
+Below is the table which tabulates minimum required standards for data security based on level of account FI has permitted to its customer.
+FI must ensure the service to customer must be provisioned on the channel that is mentioned under the respective account level to ensure the financial transaction and also the end- customer account security.
+These channels like Short Message Service (SMS), Unstructured Supplementary Service Data (USSD), Wireless Application Protocol (WAP) and SIM Application Toolkit (SAT) are mentioned keeping in view the Mobile communication system in Pakistan.
+However FIs can use any other channel subject to SBP assessment that ensures the required level of security as provisioned by these protocols for different level of accounts.

-Account Level Level 1 Level 2 Level 3 Applicable Channels using cellular mobile communication system.
-SMS, USSD WAP, SAT WAP, SAT

-Minimum Standard Requirements Two-Factor Authentication.
-PIN (user knowledge) and MSISDN in case of mobile Authentication of Client and phone (user possession).
-Service end.
-Message Not required / Not Application level 128 bit using known symmetric Encryption applicable algorithms or asymmetric like PKI (Public Key requirements at infrastructure). application level.
-Message As appropriate Keyed Hash functions or Message Authentication Code like MD-5 and SHA-1 Integrity Checks at

-Account Level Level 1 Level 2 Level 3 application level Accountability/ Non- repudiation All Financial and Non-Financial transaction logs must be securely stored by FI.
+Account Level Level 0, Level 1 & Funds Transfers Level 2 Level 3 Applicable Channels using cellular mobile communication system.
+SMS, USSD WAP, SAT WAP, SAT Minimum Standard Requirements Authentication of Client and Service end.
+Two-Factor Authentication.
+PIN (user knowledge) and MSISDN in case of mobile phone (user possession).
+Message Encryption requirements at application level.
+Not required / Not applicable Application level 128 bit using known symmetric algorithms or asymmetric like PKI (Public Key infrastructure).
+Message Integrity Checks at application level As appropriate Keyed Hash functions or Message Authentication Code like MD-5 and SHA-1 Accountability/ Non-repudiation All Financial and Non-Financial transaction logs must be securely stored by FI.
 Availability of Services FI must have infrastructure to support high availability of services in normal circumstances and disaster.
 FI must also ensure this for while making Service Level Agreements (SLA) with agents and Telco's